The importance of MVPs (Minimum Viable Products) and MMPs (Minimum Marketable Products)

 If a product mockup exists ...

-... the core offering presented in the mockup must be transformed into an MMP, for example by improving interfaces, incorporating initial user feedback and optimising the user interface.
+… the core offering presented in the mockup must be transformed into an MMP by improving interfaces, incorporating initial user feedback and optimizing the user interface.

 If a successful Single Feature MVP exists ...